Last Updated on March 21, 2023 by Jessica Lauren Vine

 You’re looking at over $100k for one of these, but let me tell you all the cool stuff about them.

-Where the table is turns into a queen-size bed, so you have plenty of room to work in the day, but you aren’t hurting for space when it comes time to sleep.
+Where the table is turns into a queen-size bed, so you have plenty of room to work during the day, but you aren’t hurting for space when it comes time to sleep.

 Cool things Nest Vans come with: